If the answer to any of these questions is “no” you should be concerned about the reliability of this source.

 Websites which sometimes use clickbait-y headlines and social media descriptions.

-Satire/comedy sites, which can offer important critical commentary on politics and society, but have the potential to be shared as actual/literal news.
+Satirical and comedy sites, which can offer important critical commentary on politics and society, but have the potential to be shared as genuine news.

 *From Indiana University East’s Fake News Libguide

-Although people may disagree with how publications and news outlets are described but this illustration shows how both liberal and conservative viewpoints range from moderate to radical to irresponsible.
-The creator of this illustration calls himself WildYucatanMan.
+Although people disagree with how bias in these publications and news outlets are characterized, this illustration shows how both liberal and conservative viewpoints range from moderate to radical to irresponsible.
+Tthis illustration was created by WildYucatanMan.